WEC-Sim/WEC-Sim/docs_new/user/tutorials.rst

 Tutorials
 =========

-This section provides step-by-step instructions on how to run the WEC-Sim code using the provided Tutorials (located in the WEC-Sim ``$WECSIM/tutorials`` directory).
+This section provides step-by-step instructions on how to set-up and run the WEC-Sim code using the provided Tutorials (located in the WEC-Sim ``$WECSIM/tutorials`` directory).
 Two WEC-Sim tutorials are provided: the Two-Body Point Absorber (RM3), and the Oscillating Surge WEC (OSWEC).
+For cases that are already set-up and ready to run, see Step 3 of :ref:`user-install`.

-For information about the implementation of the WEC-Sim code refer to the refer to the :ref:`user-code-structure` section.
+For information about the implementation of the WEC-Sim code refer to the :ref:`user-code-structure` section.
 For information about additional WEC-Sim features, refer to :ref:`user-advanced-features`.

 .. _user-tutorials-rm3: